 Modern dairy practises – milking the cash cow

-At least two-thirds of cow’s milk in the UK is taken from pregnant cows.
-This means that milk contains oestrogens and progesterone.
-In fact, there are 35 hormones and 11 growth factors in milk!
+At least two-thirds of cow’s milk sold in the UK is taken from pregnant cows.
+This means that their milk contains oestrogens and progesterone.
+In fact, there are 35 hormones in cow’s milk (Grosvenor et al., 1993)!
 Just like us, cows don’t produce milk unless they have recently given birth.
-However, unlike humans, the modern dairy cow is routinely impregnated while she still is producing milk – this is how the milk yield is kept high.
+However, unlike humans, the modern dairy cow is routinely impregnated while she is still producing milk – this is how the milk yield is kept high.
 An intensive cycle of repeated pregnancies follows until she is worn out and her productivity drops, then she is slaughtered and sold for cheap meat.

 Dairy Farming Today

 Cow’s milk production is big business, estimated to be worth £4.4 billion in the UK.
 That is more than the value of production of beef, lamb, pig, poultry and eggs and around twice the value of the production of fruit and vegetables.
 There are more than 1.6 million dairy cows in the UK (AHDB Dairy, 2021).
 Although the numbers of dairy cows are falling year by year, the milk yield continues to rise.
 In the UK in 1975, a cow produced an average of 13 litres (23 pints) daily but by 2021 it had skyrocketed to 27 litres (47 pints)

 daily (AHDB Dairy, 2021; Uberoi, 2021).
 And that’s just the average, some cows produce almost twice that much.